TMC MP Satabdi Roy hints at problems with party, may take 'decision' on Saturday | Politics

 ''I have tried to reach out to the leadership but ithas been of no use.
 If I am not able to work for the massesthen what is the use of continuing in the post,'' she toldreporters.

-Roy had twice given resignation from the TarapithUnnayan Parishad but those were not accepted, sources said.
+Roy had twice given resignation from the TarapithUnnayan Parishad but those were not accepted, sources close tothe MP said.

 She is presently on her way to New Delhi, they said.